JackBettam/LinuxTest/ImportantCommands.md

 ## Basic docking

+This is a more in-depth version of the basic docking tutorial provided by AutoDock Vina.[^1]

 The following commands require ADFR, and need to be routed to the bin directory of ADFR.
 If ADFR10 is in the same directory you're running the bash terminal in, then you can use something like the following to activate the functions:
 ```
 ./ADFR10/bin/*your_command*